tomastrajan/react-typescript-webpack/README.md

 #### Simple components
 Simple components receive all their data and functionality through props (from parent component).
-They can implement their own local `state` and logic for handling of internal UI interactions but all mutations to application state stored in `models`` can only be achieved by executing functions received from parent.
+They can implement their own local `state` and logic for handling of internal UI interactions but all mutations to the application state stored in `models` can only be achieved by executing functions received from parent through props (which are in turn calling domain and application services).

 ## Logic